Part - A

 - The government will add 100 more districts in the next 3 years to the City Gas Distribution network.

-- A gas pipeline project will be taken up in Union Territory of Jammu & Kashmir.
+- A gas pipeline project will be taken up in the Union Territory of Jammu & Kashmir.

 An independent Gas Transport System Operator will be set up to facilitate and coordinate the booking of standard carrier capacity in all-natural gas pipelines on a non-discriminatory open access basis.